Pinpoint tests of the instrument cluster

 No

-M3: INSTRUMENT PANEL CONFIGURATION CHECK
+M3: CHECKING THE INSTRUMENT PANEL CONFIGURATION

 1

-• Is the instrument panel configured correctly?
+• Is the instrument cluster configured correctly?

 Yes